 No.9: I'm a Hunter, jus' like you.

-Nuke 'Em: The government resorts to this in both games.
-Even though the soldiers in the second were actually quite successful in containing the threat, the President still decides (albeit hesitantly) to go ahead with it, while his troops are still on site.
+Nuke 'em: Even though the soldiers were actually quite successful in containing the threat, the President still decides (albeit hesitantly) to go ahead with it, while his troops are still on site.

 General: "They'll be buried in Arlington.
 Proud heroes of the country."